dapr/quickstarts/hello-world/README.md

 > **Note**: Please refer [this](https://github.com/dapr/quickstarts/issues/240) issue if you have trouble running python apps with dapr on windows.

-4. Now, we perform a GET request a few times and see how the orderId changes every second (enter it into the web browser, use Postman, or curl):
+4. Now, perform a GET request a few times and see how the orderId changes every second (enter it into the web browser, use Postman, or curl):

     ```http
     GET http://localhost:3500/v1.0/invoke/nodeapp/method/order